adarshmodh/Policy_Gradients_Reinforce/Readme.md

-Code for implementing a type of Monte-Carlo Policy gradients algorithm Reinforce to solve the CartPole-v1 environment
+Code for implementing a type of Monte-Carlo Policy gradients algorithm Reinforce to solve the [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/) environment.
+It is a discrete action control task which is also known as inverted pendulum.

 train_policy_gradient.py - Contains code for learning the optimal policy using policy gradient REINFORCE algorithm.
 The Policy is parametrized by a 2 layer (fully-connected layers with 128 neurons each) neural network defined in utils.py